- Melinda Ozel

 NOTE: I have temporarily removed “Howler Mouth.”
 Determining the best way to break it down that isn’t redundant to shapes like “vertical lip tightener.”

 NOTE: I have coined two differentiations of the dimpler action: y-axis dimpler and z-axis dimpler.
-I have done so, because the existing FACS facial actions do not effectively encompass the depth of expression possible to achieve from the buccinator muscle (the muscle behind AU14).
+I have done so because the existing FACS facial actions do not effectively encompass the depth of expression possible to achieve from the buccinator muscle (the muscle driving AU14).

 There are two types of dimplers that I have observed: